sylhare/sylhare.github.io/_posts/2023/2023-03-17-Type-inference.md

 Languages such as [Kotlin][1] or [Typescript][2] do support it by default while other like [Java][3] are looking into it.

 What it means is that type inference allows you to omit the type annotation of variable.
-But this feature can be quite dividing for users, as some would have argument in favor or against it.
+But this feature can be quite dividing for users, as some would have argument in favour or against it.
 So in this article I wanted to look in details the type inference advantages, its weak spots what the industry is saying and find out what I should be doing.

 ## Type inference